barely-a-dev/Nash/README.md

 ### Checklist

 The following features and improvements are planned for future releases:
-(Note: "-" means WIP and partially implemented but unstable, while "/" means WIP but not public. ✔ of course means implemented.)
+(Note: "-" means WIP and but possibly partially implemented/unstable, while "/" means WIP but not public. ✔ of course means implemented.)
 - [-] Environment variables management system
-- [/] Enhanced command auto-completion
+- [-] Enhanced command auto-completion
 - [ ] Robust configuration system
 - [ ] Quoting and escaping mechanisms
 - [✔] Alias command support